-- The player to the left from the dealer starts first.
+- The player to the dealer’s left starts first.
 The game proceeds in a clockwise direction.

-- Player number one picks one of his cards and places it next to the draw pile.
+- Player number one picks one of their cards and places it next to the draw pile.

 - All cards have their value (see below) and add to the total value of the pile.

 - Players continue adding their cards one by one to the newly forming pile, counting the total value aloud.